carmenroberts/Assignment-1/README.md

 **Alternative Hypothesis:** Chicken feed does have an effect on growth of chickens

-For an unpaired parametric data set, a one-way ANOVA is required to test the hypothesis.
+**Assumptions:** For an unpaired parametric data set, a one-way ANOVA is required to test the hypothesis.

 ``` r
 df_chicken <- read.csv("chick-weights.csv")             #import data set